uspki/policies/certificate-policy.md

 **Required/Optional/Prohibited:** Prohibited

 h. **Certificate Field:** subject:countryName (OID: 2.5.4.6)
-**Required/Optional/Prohibited:** Required
+**Required/Optional/Prohibited:**
+Required if subject:organizationName is present.
+Optional if subject:organizationName is absent.
-**Contents:** The subject:countryName MUST contain the two-letter ISO 3166-1 country code of "US" associated with the location of the Subject verified under Section 3.2.2.1.
+**Contents:** If present, the subject:countryName SHALL contain the two-letter ISO 3166-1 country code of "US" associated with the location of the Subject verified under Section 3.2.2.1.

 i. **Certificate Field:** subject:organizationalUnitName
 **Required/Optional/Prohibited:** Prohibited